xmNuc/Storm-edit-font/README.md

 # Storm-edit-font
 Logo Storm edit.
-Made from begining to the end.
+Made from begining to the end in Html and Css.
+Jakub D